urialevy/todolist/README.md

         - Perhaps marking a project as done will automatically mark all of its children as done?
 A consideration for ease of usability.
     1. Projects can be deleted without marking them as complete.
 Irreversible.

-Shared qualities of projects and individual tasks:
+# Specific qualities of projects and individual tasks:

 `task`s will have the following properties: